-- Combine the whole wheat flour and salt onto a clean, flat surface (1).
-Make a well in the middle (2), crack the eggs into the well, (3) and add olive oil.
+- Combine the whole wheat flour and salt on a clean, flat surface (1).
+Make a well in the middle (2), crack the eggs into the well (3), and add olive oil.
 Using a fork, whisk eggs with the olive oil (4) and slowly begin to incorporate the flour.
 Keep mixing (5) and once the dough starts to form, switch to your hands and knead the dough (6) until the dough is smooth and no longer sticky (but not stiff).
 Form into a disk (7), cover with a damp towel, and let rest for 20 minutes.

 Step by Step

 This pasta recipe is really my one and only.
-Any time I make pasta, it’s this recipe and from there, I can doctor it up as I desired.
-I usually find myself adding in black pepper but you can really play with the flavors.
+In fact, any time I make pasta, it’s this recipe.
+From there, I can doctor it up as I desire.
+I usually find myself adding black pepper but you can really play with the flavors.
 However, this pasta is great as is, just the simple whole wheat pasta has a nice flavor.
-You can also try your hand at Semolina (vegan) version or gluten-free version as well.
+You can also try your hand at a Semolina (vegan) version or a gluten-free version as well.

 Recipe originally published on April 26th, 2010.
 Last updated on November 8th, 2015.